trilitech/tezos-developer-docs/docs/unity/reference/TokenContract.md

 Its parameter is the address of the new administrator account.
 This entrypoint can be called only by the current administrator account.

-- `set_metadata`: Creates or changes a metadata field on the specified contract.
+- `set_metadata`: Creates or changes a metadata field in the specified contract's storage.
 Its parameters are a key-value pair for the new or updated metadata value.
+This metadata is a value in the contract's storage, which is different from the metadata returned by the [`API.GetContractMetadata()`](./API#getcontractmetadata) method.
 This entrypoint can be called only by the current administrator account.

 <!-- TODO what does set_pause do? -->